Tikal: Architectural groups

 The Great Plaza lies at the core of the site; it is flanked on the east and west sides by two great temple-pyramids.
 On the north side it is bordered by the North Acropolis and on the south by the Central Acropolis.

 The Central Acropolis is a palace complex just south of the Great Plaza.

 The North Acropolis, together with the Great Plaza immediately to the south, is one of the most studied architectural groups in the Maya area; the Tikal Project excavated a massive trench across the complex, thoroughly investigating its construction history.
 It is a complex group with construction beginning in the Preclassic Period, around 350 BC.
 It developed into a funerary complex for the ruling dynasty of the Classic Period, with each additional royal burial adding new temples on top of the older structures.
 After AD 400 a row of tall pyramids was added to the earlier Northern Platform, which measured 100 by 80 m, gradually hiding it from view.
 Eight temple pyramids were built in the 6th century AD, each of them had an elaborate roofcomb and a stairway flanked by masks of the gods.
 By the 9th century AD, 43 stelae and 30 altars had been erected in the North Acropolis; 18 of these monuments were carved with hieroglyphic texts and royal portraits.
 The North Acropolis continued to receive burials into the Postclassic Period.

 The South Acropolis is found next to Temple V. It was built upon a large basal platform that covers an area of more than 20000 m2.

 The Plaza of the Seven Temples is to the west of the South Acropolis.
-It is bordered on the east side by a row of nearly identical temples, by palaces on the south and west sides and by an unusual triple ballcourt on the north side.Sharer & Traxler 2006, p.304.
+It is bordered on the east side by a row of nearly identical temples, by palaces on the south and west sides and by an unusual triple ballcourt on the north side.